'Former' Lib Dem's Kamikaze Campaign Against Raab -

 Esther and Walton residents today found leaflets being pushed through their letterboxes attacking Dominic Raab’s handling of the Harry Dunn case.
 It even came with a lovely poster…

-The leaflet comes from independent candidate Kyle Taylor who is standing for ‘Advance Together’.
+The leaflet comes from candidate Kyle Taylor who is standing for ‘Advance Together’.
 It includes a number of blunt low-blows as well as certain fonts that are reminiscent of a Lib Dem leaflet – so what is ‘Advance Together’?

 Advance Together is a party led by Annabel Mullin (who promotes the anti-Raab leaflet) – a former Lib Dem candidate for Kensington and Change UK candidate in the EU elections.